abpframework/abp/docs/en/Community-Articles/2023-04-15-Converting-Create-Edit-Modal-To-Page/POST.md

 ```

 # Update BookRoutingModule
-Finally add 2 item to routes array in the `book-routing.module.ts`
+Finally add 2 items to the routes array in the `book-routing.module.ts`
 ```ts
 import { CreateBookComponent } from './create-book/create-book.component';
 import { EditBookComponent } from './edit-book/edit-book.component';